boombick/nardgame/README.md

 Python implementation one of classic Backgammon game - The Long Backgammon (only console version)

-Created ещ experiment with AI
+Created for experiments with AI

 Also for attempts to learn build desktop applications with GUI.